 About the Book

-He was particularly enamoured of the life and times of his great grandfather, WILLIAM SIMPSON, a celebrated Victorian artist and commentator who travelled and sketched in remote corners of the world over a century earlier.
+He was particularly enamoured of the life and times of his great grandfather, WILLIAM SIMPSON, a celebrated Victorian illustrator and commentator who travelled and sketched in remote corners of the world over a century earlier.
 His journeys frequently retraced Simpson's footsteps.

 Adrian retired in 2015; in that same year he was awarded the Medal of the Order of Australia (OAM).